BreizhBienv/MachineLearning_Exercise/README.md

              (botDist * Individual.BotHeightW);
      }

-This sum is then passed trough the TanH function (wich, oversimplified, clamp between -1 and 1), and if the value returned is greater than 0, the bird flap.<br>
+This sum is then passed trough the activation function TanH function, and if the value returned is greater than 0, the bird flap.<br>

      float result = (float)Math.Tanh(weightSum);
      return result > 0f ? true : false;